ctf0/Seti_UX/README.md

 ### Notes

-- i only use like half of the above so if you have an ideas for Improvements please issue a ticket (preferably with a Screen-Shoot).
+- i only use like half of the above so if you have an ideas for Improvements please issue a ticket (preferably with a Screen-Shot).

 - plz check [#2](https://github.com/ctf0/Seti_UX/issues/2).